apache/mynewt-site/docs/os/core_os/mbuf/os_msys_register.md

 int os_msys_register(struct os_mbuf_pool *new_pool)
 ```

-Register a mbuf pool for use as a system mbuf pool.
+Register an mbuf pool for use as a system mbuf pool.
 The pool should be initialized prior to registration.

 <br>